Sonic Jump: 2005 version

-However, reception for the original, 2005 version was less positive.
+The 2005 version of Sonic Jump received mixed reviews from critics, who praised the game's presentation but criticized the overall gameplay.
 IGN gave the game a 5 out of 10 score, stating the game was "not engaging and "dull" and that "controls seemed sluggish and occasionally inaccurate".
+Stuart Dredge of Pocket Gamer thought the concept was an "interesting idea", but felt that the controls and high difficulty wouldn't be ideal for newer players.